 Monthly Cost of Healthcare in Germany

 Public health insurance will cost you and your employer 14.6% of your monthly gross income.
 If you earn more than 4,688€ per month, the cost will not continue to increase.
 Since your employer must cover half the cost of your insurance, the most you will pay for public health insurance in Germany (as of data for the year 2020) is 439€ per month, after you add the additional 3.05% for your Pflegepflichtversicherung (long term nursing care).
+There is no deductible.

 Private insurance is only available to freelancers, students, doctors, civil servants, and employees who earn more than 62,550€ per year.
 You must have public health insurance in Germany if you do not fit into one of those categories.
 The cost and quality of private insurance varies depending on the insurance provider.